GuySartorelli/silverstripe-stripeslack/readme.md

 Simply took the `ss4` branch and updated the `composer.json` requirements to allow CMS 6 (or CMS 5), and removed files related to CI.

+Also changed `DataExtension` to `Extension` as the former was removed in CMS 6.

 ## Why StripeSlack

 Unlike other services that are require a third party to have full administrative access to your Slack Workspace,